The Home of Tibetan Buddhist Texts in Translation

 gek dang lokdren barché sol

-Remove any obstacle-makers, misleading guides and hindrances!
+Remove any obstacle-makers, misleading forces and hindrances!

 མཆོག་དང་ཐུན་མོང་དངོས་གྲུབ་སྩོལ༔